eddin022/filoVision/README.md

 <img src='https://user-images.githubusercontent.com/67563125/228642549-6a17d475-ebde-4338-a0d7-ed9ca3435fb1.jpg' />

 ## Who should use this?
 Anyone who spends a considerable amount of time quantifying filopodia and commonly expresses fluorescent tip markers in their experiments.
-They should also be willing to spend initial time training a deep learning model using ZeroCostDL4Mic.
+Users are free to use our default models, but we recommend they tune our models to their own data with transfer learning via the ZeroCostDL4Mic platform.

 ## Getting Started
 #### 1. Trial run a filoVision notebook using the evaluation data and default models (not required - click 'Code' and 'Download Zip' to download images)